mpinardi/cucumber-performance/README.md

 ```
 These scripts can be used to develop the features themselves but also drive automated tests.

-Cucumber Perf provides a level of automation ontop of Cucumber.
-Its a implimentation of a new concept (as far as i know) called Concurrent Behavior Driven Testing (CBDT).

 ### The issue?
 So you now have a working functional automation test suite.
 But you want to do a performance test.
 This would require either rewriteing your existing functional tests or copying a bunch of code.